 EXECUTE-COMMAND - Execute an SQL command which returns no values.
-Generic Function execute-command sql-expression &key database => sql-expression An sql expression that represents an SQL statement which will return no values.
+Generic Function execute-command sql-expression &key database => database A database object.
+This will default to the value of default-database.

+An sql expression that represents an SQL statement which will return no values.